GenAI Security Overview

 Implementation Standards

-- • C2PA (Coalition for Content Provenance and Authenticity)
+- • C2PA for content provenance

 - • Content Credentials integration

-- • Decentralized verification mechanisms
+- • Decentralized verification

 - • Cross-platform compatibility